Operators

 !=

 This operator compares two values for inequality.
-Comparing a defined value with an undefined results in undef.
+Comparing a value with undef or an undefined field or variable returns an unknown value.

 Example 7.
 Inequality